jibrelnetwork/ethereum-qr-code/README.md

  4. `gas` | Number | optional - Recommended amount of gas.
 Defaults to 21000.

-No other values are needed for this simple case.
+These are the only parameters needed for this use-case.

-For 2 other types - there is one significant field `mode` that defines the structure of entire resulting JSON.
-URI scheme to invoke contract's function uses JSON to encode all needed parameters.
+For the other use-cases, the `mode` field allows for defining the structure of the resulting JSON.
+The URI scheme to invoke the contract's function uses JSON to encode the parameters specified.

-Possible values of field `mode`:
+Possible inputs for the `mode` field:
 - `contract_function`
 - `erc20__transfer`
 - `erc20__approve`
 - `erc20__transferFrom`

-We'll go though those below.
+These are explored in more detail below.

 ### 2. Invoke function of a contract

-That is done by using `"mode: "contract_function"`.
+That mode is utilized by specifying `"mode: "contract_function"`.

-Example for the method `transfer` of `ERC20` token:
+Example of the `transfer` method using an `ERC20` token:

 ```json
 {